dag/relvlast/docs/index.rst

   relative endpoint
     A partial endpoint name, expanded to its full form using the endpoint of the current request and the module name of the application.

+  router
+    Callable returning an iterable of :class:`URL rules
+    <werkzeug.routing.Rule>`; usually a generator function.

+  mixin
+    Class meant to be *mixed in* with at least one base class in an inheritance chain, and *not* used alone or as a base itself.

+  cooperative mixin
+    :term:`Mixin` that calls :func:`super` in overridden methods to cooperate with other mixins and base classes.